-Subpart C - Pre-Federal Award Requirements and Contents of Federal Awards and Subpart D - Post-Federal Award Requirements of the Uniform Guidance, 2 CFR 200, (§§.200-.216 and §§.300-.345, respectively) contain the Administrative Requirements for grants and cooperative agreements to state and local governments and are effective for new awards and additional funding increments to existing awards issued by the federal government after December 26, 2014.
-The financial management systems of local governments and subgrantees must meet the following standards of 2 CFR §200.302:
+Subpart C - Pre-Federal Award Requirements and Contents of Federal Awards and Subpart D - Post-Federal Award Requirements of the Uniform Guidance, 2 CFR 200, (§§.200-.216 and §§.300-.346, respectively) contain the Administrative Requirements for federal financial assistance to state and local governments and are effective for new awards and additional funding increments to existing awards issued by the federal government on or after December 26, 2014.
+The financial management systems of local governments and subawards to subrecipients must meet the following standards of 2 CFR §200.302:

-- "...(b) The financial management system of each non-Federal entity must provide for the following (see also §§200.333 Retention requirements for records, 200.334 Requests for transfer of records, 200.335 Methods for collection, transmission and storage of information, 200.336 Access to records, and 200.337 Restrictions on public access to records): - "(1) Identification, in its accounts, of all Federal awards received and expended and the Federal programs under which they were received.
-Federal program and Federal award identification must include, as applicable, the CFDA title and number, Federal award identification number and year, name of the Federal agency, and name of the pass-through entity, if any. - "(2) Accurate, current, and complete disclosure of the financial results of each Federal award or program in accordance with the reporting requirements set forth in §§200.327 Financial reporting and 200.328 Monitoring and reporting program performance.... - "(3) Records that identify adequately the source and application of funds for federally-funded activities.
+- "...(b) The financial management system of each non-Federal entity must provide for the following (see also §§200.334 Retention requirements for records, 200.335 Requests for transfer of records, 200.336 Methods for collection, transmission and storage of information and 200.337 Access to records): - "(1) Identification, in its accounts, of all Federal awards received and expended and the Federal programs under which they were received.
+Federal program and Federal award identification must include, as applicable, the Assistance Listings (formerly CFDA) title and number, Federal award identification number and year, name of the Federal agency, and name of the pass-through entity, if any. - "(2) Accurate, current, and complete disclosure of the financial results of each Federal award or program in accordance with the reporting requirements set forth in §§200.328 Financial reporting and 200.329 Monitoring and reporting program performance...

+If a Federal awarding agency requires reporting on an accrual basis from a recipient that maintains its records on other than an accrual basis, the recipient must not be required to establish an accrual accounting system.
+This recipient may develop accrual data for its reports on the basis of an analysis of the documentation on hand.
+Similarly, a pass-through entity must not require a subrecipient to establish an accrual accounting system and must allow the subrecipient to develop accrual data for its reports on the basis of an analysis of the documentation on hand. - "(3) Records that identify adequately the source and application of funds for federally-funded activities.
 These records must contain information pertaining to Federal awards, authorizations, obligations, unobligated balances, assets, expenditures, income and interest and be supported by source documentation. - "(4) Effective control over, and accountability for, all funds, property, and other assets.
 The non-Federal entity must adequately safeguard all assets and assure that they are used solely for authorized purposes.
 See §200.303 Internal controls. - "(5) Comparison of expenditures with budget amounts for each Federal award. - "(6) Written procedures to implement the requirements of §200.305 Payment. - "(7) Written procedures for determining the allowability of costs in accordance with Subpart E Cost Principles of this Part and the terms and conditions of the Federal award."